-The Merry Christmas ransomware – also known as Merry-X-Mas – infiltrates systems and encrypts all the files stored on them.
+The Merry Christmas ransomware – also known as Merry-X-Mas – infiltrates systems and encrypts all stored files.
 Depending on which variant of the malware has infected the systems, the relevant file will display different extensions such as ‘.PEGS1’, ‘.MRCR1’, ‘.RARE1’ or even ‘.MERRY’.
 Once all files have been successfully encrypted, a pop-up window opens that contains a ransom demand.
 This is accompanied by a countdown showing how long the victim has to pay the ransom – usually in Bitcoin.
-If the time limit is exceeded, the blackmailers threaten to permanently delete the data.
+If the time limit is exceeded, the blackmailers threaten to delete the data permanently.

 There are also other ways in which the malware can gain access to systems.
-In addition to phishing emails and social engineering attacks, the security vulnerabilities due to missing updates or patches often present a major security risk for companies.
+In addition to phishing emails and social engineering attacks, security vulnerabilities due to missing updates or patches often present a major security risk for companies.
 What’s more, poorly configured firewalls are also a hazard.
 However, the malware can also be imported into the systems via externally connected devices such as USB sticks or hard discs.
-It can also be downloaded by malicious websites.
+Malicious websites can also download it.

 Once the malware has been successfully installed on a system, it often cannot be recognised as such right away because the extended file name is frequently hidden.
 If the user clicks on the file, the malware can work away in the background of the system and encrypt the files.
 It starts by scanning all drives and other data carriers and then sending the collected information to the hackers’ systems.
 They can then use file extensions to selectively encrypt systems and files.
 Once files have been encrypted, they are often difficult to retrieve.
 For companies, the easiest solution is often to pay off the blackmailers in the hope that they will decrypt the files.
 However, official authorities and experts strongly advise against paying the ransom.
 After all, this does not guarantee that companies will have their information returned to them.

-There is also a danger that the files will be decrypted if a ransom is paid but that the DiamondFox malware will remain undetected on the victim’s server.
+There is also a danger that the files will be decrypted if a ransom is paid, but the DiamondFox malware will remain undetected on the victim’s server.
 This means that the first attack can be followed by a second.